danxoneil/mpr-overlay/README.md

 | Foreign born | B05002 | 2 |
 | Households with no vehicle | B08201 | 2 |

-**Recommended approach for the final grant submission:** Once MPR Engineering confirms the exact upgrade target sites (likely a subset of 4–8 locations), run a focused query at the **census tract level** rather than county level.
+**Recommended approach for the final grant submission:** Once we confirm the exact upgrade target sites, run a focused query at the **census tract level** rather than county level.
 This gives much higher precision — a county like Beltrami (Bemidji) contains both urban and rural tracts with very different demographics.
 Tract-level data better captures who actually lives within the signal footprint.

 Tract-level call structure:
 ```